 Timothy was a pastor in Ephesus (see 1 Tim.
 1:3).
 In his first letter to Timothy, knowing the pressures his “true son in the faith” (v.
 2) was facing as a young pastor (see 5:23), Paul encouraged his protégé with regard to several matters, including the critical importance of combatting false teachings (see vv.
 1:3-11; 4:1-10), spiritual warfare (see 1:18-20), corporate worship (see 2:1-15), church leadership (see 3:1-16; 4:11-16; 6:1-21), and the treatment of the church’s widows and elders (see 5:1-25).

 When he wrote 2 Timothy, Paul knew his time was short: “Because Paul was at the end of his life, he thought of the kingdom of God as a present heavenly reality, a destination at which he was about to arrive (4:18).
-Even so, he looked forward to the future glorious from of the kingdom that would be revealed in connection with Jesus’ ‘appearing’ on earth again (4:1).”4 Keep in mind the observation that for Paul, God’s kingdom is a “present heavenly reality.”
+Even so, he looked forward to the future glorious form of the kingdom that would be revealed in connection with Jesus’ ‘appearing’ on earth again (4:1).”4 Keep in mind the observation that for Paul, God’s kingdom is a “present heavenly reality.”
 We will recall it in just a few moments.

 It is in 2 Timothy that we look today for a strong word of admonition and encouragement.
 Paul told Timothy right off the bat that he was praying for him, that he missed him, and that he was appreciative of the spiritual heritage that had set the stage for Timothy to genuinely commit his life to Christ: